 Fischer Graduate Residences

 Graduate students who are interested in on-campus apartments should visit Fischer Graduate Residences for details and application information.
-Fischer Graduate apartments are 2 bedroom units and can be rented by single, married or parenting graduate students (and their families).
+Fischer Graduate apartments are 2 bedroom units and can be rented by single students only.
 Fischer Graduate Residences is managed by Bradley Company - for questions, please contact them at 574-631-8607.

 The Landings at Notre Dame